Anelia 'Lisa' Jackson -- Blackville

-Friends may call at the residence of her sister, Dee Jackson, 5103 Trotters Run Court, Aiken, SC 29803.
+Viewing for the public will be held from 1 to 6 p.m.
+Wednesday, Nov.
+11, at the funeral home.
+Friends may visit at the residence of her sister, Dietrich Jackson, 5103 Trotters Run Court, Aiken.

 Sacred arrangements are entrusted to Dash's Funeral Home of Blackville.
+Online condolences may be submitted to www.dashsfh.com.

 Obituaries Newsletter